Nevenall/sufficient-reason/System/Paradox (working).md

   Turn your paradox complication in a physical harm complication.

-  If you choose burn twice, instead take a permenent d6 physical complication, or step up an existing one.
+  If you choose burn twice, instead take a permenant d6 physical complication, or step up an existing one.
 This physical complication is also a mystick trait.
 It represents a scar in your metaphysical being and cannot be healed.
 It will persist however else you might change your life pattern.

   If a harm complication is larger then d12 you will face death.